 Drug Supply Chain Security Act.
 Title II (the Drug Supply Chain Security Act, or DSCSA), of the Drug Quality Security Act imposes on manufacturers of certain pharmaceutical products new obligations related to product tracking and tracing, among others, which began a several-year phase-in process in 2015.
 Among the requirements of this legislation, manufacturers subject to the DSCSA will be required to provide certain information regarding the drug product to individuals and entities to which product ownership is transferred, label drug product with a product identifier (i.e., serialize) and keep certain records regarding the drug product.
 The transfer of information to subsequent product owners by manufacturers must be done electronically.
 Covered manufacturers will also be required to verify that purchasers of the manufacturers' products are appropriately licensed.
-Further, under the DSCSA, covered to be counterfeit, diverted, stolen, intentionally adulterated the subject of fraudulent transactions or otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.
+Further, under the DSCSA, covered manufacturers have drug product investigation, quarantine, disposition, and notification responsibilities related to product suspected or reasonably believed to be counterfeit, diverted, stolen, intentionally adulterated the subject of fraudulent transactions or otherwise unfit for distribution such that they would be reasonably likely to result in serious health consequences or death.
 Anti-counterfeiting and serialization requirements similar to those under the DSCSA have also been adopted in the EU and became effective in February 2019.